drdna/WheatBlastEvolution/Variant Calling.md

 d) Determines # of uniquely aligned nucleotide positions for each genome x genome comparision
 e) Performs SNP calling and reports: i) total # of SNPs; ii) total number of uniquely aligned nucleotide positions; and iii) SNPs/Mb uniquely aligned sequence
 f) Moves analyzed sequences/results into a "PROCESSED" directory, allowing new genomes to be analyzed in an incremental fashion

-## SNP calling between all genomes using pairwise alignments

 For the first run: